timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2014 - Networks.md

 ### a ii)

-Packet Switched Networks are more suitable for video streaming as it doesn't matter a few packets get lost, more will be transmitted.
-As the video needs to keep playing, there is no use recreating frames that have passed.
+Circuit switched networks are more suitable for live video streaming because you need guaranteed resources.
+In addition, information cannot be sent out of order otherwise the video would not functoin properly.

+Another reason is that a CS network will not have congestion once the initial set up is created.

 ###  a iii)